Post

 Four things in this code earn their lines:

 The path-traversal guard. _path_for resolves the requested key against the storage root and then checks the result is still under the root.
 Why?
 Because in a generic version of “the caller can name any file,” an unfriendly caller could pass ../../etc/passwd and write bytes outside the storage root.
-In this application all the keys come from the ingestion pipeline, not from end users, so it’s defense in depth — but it’s three lines, and the alternative (forgetting the guard and discovering it the day someone wires this Protocol into a user-facing route) is a bad day.
+In this application all the keys come from the ingestion pipeline, not from end users, so it’s defense in depth.
+But it’s three lines, and the alternative (forgetting the guard and discovering it the day someone wires this Protocol into a user-facing route) is a bad day.
 The OWASP path-traversal cheat sheet makes the case for this kind of check at every storage boundary.

 The idempotency check.
-Ingestion is the kind of pipeline you re-run a lot — when a page description changes, when an image variant gets re-encoded, when you fix a bug.
+Ingestion is the kind of pipeline you re-run a lot: when a page description changes, when an image variant gets re-encoded, when you fix a bug.
 Without idempotency, every re-run rewrites every page image on disk, which is fast but messy (mtimes change, file watchers fire, OS page caches get blown).
 With it, re-running ingestion against unchanged content is a near-no-op.
-The “compare bytes” approach is intentionally crude: no hashing, no checksums — just len(content) first as a cheap gate, then read+compare for files under 5MB.
+The “compare bytes” approach is intentionally crude: no hashing, no checksums, just len(content) first as a cheap gate, then read+compare for files under 5MB.
 The 5MB cap is because Pepper & Carrot’s page images are all in the ~500KB–2MB range; for the few cover images that approach the cap, we fall through to the “just rewrite it” branch and the world doesn’t end.

 async + aiofiles.
 The FastAPI request handler that ingest-write paths touch is async; if we did blocking disk I/O directly, we’d stall the event loop and starve every other concurrent request. aiofiles wraps file operations in a thread pool so they cooperate with asyncio.
-For a laptop-scale workload this is mild overkill — but it keeps the async story uniform, which matters in Post 6 when we have streaming chat responses and an ingestion run happening in parallel and the whole thing needs to not stutter.
+For a laptop-scale workload this is mild overkill, but it keeps the async story uniform, which matters in Post 9 when we have streaming chat responses and an ingestion run happening in parallel and the whole thing needs to not stutter.
 (For exists, we don’t bother with aiofiles — just asyncio.to_thread(path.exists), which threads the one-syscall check.)

 url_for is dead simple.
 Just f"{self._url_prefix}/{key}".
 The whole point is that LocalStorage doesn’t do any URL signing or routing — it relies on FastAPI to serve the file at that URL, which is the next piece.